Check Your Panoply

 IN HARMONY WITH GOD

-In our spirits we are aware of our relationship with God Who has created us and Whose holy spirit is homing within us so that we can praise Him unintermittingly without neglecting our daily duties.
+In our spirits, we are aware of our relationship with God Who has created us, and Whose holy spirit is homing within us so that we can praise Him unintermittingly without neglecting our daily duties.
 Hence it is possible to maintain a spiritual attitude which will enable us, even without conscious effort, to remain constantly in harmony with God.
 Thus all our work can be done in an atmosphere of fullest subjection to Him.
 This unspoken attitude of our own spirit will find its expression in thoughts or words of prayer as soon as an opportunity presents itself.
 We might rouse from sleep with words of praise and prayer on our lips, especially if we fell asleep in peace with God and men.
 Human language fails to voice to the full the glory of Him Who shines in our hearts, the glory of God in the face of Jesus Christ Who died for our sakes, making peace through the blood of His cross!

 SPONTANEOUS PRAISE AND PRAYER

 Since “we obtained . . . the spirit which is of God . . . we may be perceiving that which is being graciously given to us by God, which we are speaking also, not with words taught by human wisdom, but with those taught by spirit, matching spiritual [blessings with] spiritual [words] ” (1 Cor.2:12,13).
 When we are fully aware of the riches of His grace which He lavishes on us, then we are overwhelmed by the earnest desire to cooperate with Him for the laud of His glory.
-Enjoying this constant harmony with God means praying continuously even though our mouth is silent and head and hands are occupied with other things.
+Enjoying this constant harmony with God means praying continuously even though our mouth is silent and our head and hands are occupied with other things.

 But whenever we are not busy for a moment we will become conscious again of our harmonious relationship with God.
 When we have a second or a minute for ourselves, no special effort is necessary in order to establish contact with God.
 It is there already, and our spontaneous praise and prayer will confirm this fact by means of words taught by His spirit.
 Since human wisdom cannot perceive God’s gracious gift, it cannot appreciate it either.
 Only by means of God’s own holy spirit may we perceive that which is graciously given to us by Him.
 And only through His spirit, which we obtained, are we able to express our heartfelt appreciation with appropriate words.
-They are words from the Divine vocabulary, which He uses in order to introduce us into the full range of the counsel of His will.
+They are words from the Divine vocabulary, which He uses in order to introduce us to the full range of the counsel of His will.
 They are words taught by His spirit—the only words which match our spiritual blessings!
 In spirit, we can always have a full awareness of these graces, and thus enjoy closest fellowship with God, even while we are going about our daily tasks.

 ACCOMPANIMENTS OF PRAYER